 Considering how important the offer price is, I'd like to provide a bit of explanation on the basic math I use to come up with this number for any given property.

 The Importance Of Your Offer Price

-There’s a saying that a lot of real estate investors like to throw around.
-Perhaps you’ve heard it before:
+There's a saying that many real estate investors like to throw around.
+Perhaps you've heard it before:

 “In real estate, the money is made when you buy.”

 How Most Real Estate Investors Think

-Most of the people who flip houses and buy investment properties use something called the 70% Rule – perhaps you’ve heard of it.
+Most people who flip houses and buy investment properties use the 70% Rule.
+Perhaps you've heard of it?

 It's a simple mathematical equation where you take the anticipated value of a property (ARV or After Repair Value), multiply it by seventy percent (0.70), and subtract ALL costs along the way, which will give you your “maximum offer price” that you should consider for your subject property.